Jamath Shoffner

-Jamath Shoffner (born July 10, 1978) is an American soccer coach and former player who is head coach for Challenger Pro League club Lierse.
-He is one of only a few American coaches to hold a UEFA Pro Licence.
-A defender and midfielder, Shoffner played for German club Borussia Neunkirchen and Luxembourg side UN Käerjéng 97.
+Jamath Shoffner (born July 10, 1978) is an American professional soccer coach and former player.
+He is currently assistant manager at Belgian Pro League club OH Leuven.
+A former defender and midfielder, Shoffner played professionally in Ireland, Germany and Luxembourg.
+He is among a small number of American coaches to hold a UEFA Pro Licence.

 Playing career

-Shoffner attended University of North Carolina at Charlotte from 1996 to 2000 and helped the Charlotte 49ers men's soccer program to the College Cup Semi Finals and to a #2 NCAA Division 1 National ranking.
+Shoffner was born in Greensboro, North Carolina.
+He attended the University of North Carolina at Charlotte from 1996 to 2000, where he played college soccer for the Charlotte 49ers.
+During his collegiate career, the program reached the NCAA College Cup semi-finals and achieved a national ranking of second in NCAA Division I.

-His professional playing career started in the League of Ireland Premier Division for Shelbourne.
-He joined Shelbourne F.C. right after the club qualified for the Champions League.
-He made his home debut in a friendly against Manchester United.
+Shoffner began his professional career with Shelbourne in the League of Ireland Premier Division, joining the club shortly after it qualified for the UEFA Champions League.
+He made his home debut in a friendly match against Manchester United.

-Shoffner also played at Borussia Neunkirchen in Germany, where he helped the club capture the Saarland Pokal.

-After a few short forays in the US, he ended his playing career in Luxembourg where he played in the BGL League for Avenir Beggen and UN Kaerjeng.
-At Kaerjeng, he started both of their Europa League matches.
+He later played in Germany for Borussia Neunkirchen, where he was part of the squad that won the Saarland Cup.
+After brief spells in the United States, Shoffner continued his career in Luxembourg, competing in the BGL League for Avenir Beggen and UN Käerjéng 97.
+At Käerjéng, he started both of the club's matches in European competition.